 Just putting it out there: when I first visited Delhi I wasn’t sold on it.

-I visited as part of a group travel tour, which had Delhi as its starting point and its end point.
+I visited as part of a group travel tour, which had Delhi as its starting point and its final destination.
 Arriving here was my first taste of India after dreaming of going for years, and I just felt like it wasn’t for me.
 It was loud, it was noisy, it was smelly… and it was so damn LOUD.
 Right?

-So now that I’ve got that big ol’ confession out the way, let’s get cracking…
+So now that I’ve got that confession out the way, let’s get cracking…

 Once I’d experienced both sides of Delhi it really flipped my perspective and made me see the city in a whole new light.
 So that’s my take on why you should visit all of Delhi if you’re travelling to India.